Resources

 Basics of Inspection and Maintenance

 Piping designers specify supports for piping systems based on the design conditions specified prior to construction.
-During construction and years of operation, many of the initial design specs may change, such as operating temperatures, pressures and flow rates.
+During construction and after years of operation, many of the initial design specs may change, such as operating temperatures, pressures and flow rates.
 Periodic inspection is necessary to evaluate the status of the individual pipe supports and overall support of the piping system.
 Safety of the system is an important consideration when considering replacement of individual pipe supports or recalibration of the entire support system.

 It is important to understand the original design of the piping system and the function of each individual support prior to inspection.
 A study of the data sheets, drawings and specifications should establish a picture of how the designer expected the system to operate.
 Once this is done, then the inspector can focus on what is different at the time of inspection.